Eddie Rector: Personal life

 Eddie Rector suffered from depression and alcoholism.
 In 1934, he was booked for performances at the Lafayette Theatre with an option to continue.
 On February 19, 1934, Rector was arrested in the office of manager Frank Schiffman of the Lafayette Theater for carrying a loaded gun.
 Schiffman reportedly called the police concerned because Rector had suffered a previous mental health issues and was advised to take a week off.
 Other performers came to the Theatre to deescalate the situation including Bill Bojangles Robinson.
 Eddie Rector was sent to Bellevue Hospital for observation after being charged with violation of the Sullivan Law.

 After his release he tried to team back up with Ralph Cooper, but the shows were not received well by the newer and younger audiences.
 In 1952, Flournoy Miller convinced Rector to return to the Broadway stages for one last performance.
 Rector was asked to do the sand dance in the 1952 and last revival of Shuffle Along.
 Even though the revival only lasted for a week, audiences and critics loved his performance and concluded that his sand dance "was the only number that roused the audience."

 While his former partner, Ralph Cooper, went on to Hollywood fame, Eddie Rector sadly continued to suffer from mental health issues and substance abuse.
 In the latter years of Rector's life, he became a night watchman in New York City in 1962.

-Rector died in 1963 at the age of 66.
+Rector died in 1963 at the reported age of 66.